monnierliz/monnierliz.github.io/index.md

 Join a Class with Liz in person or on Zoom

-**Aligning the Spine**
+**Hips and Knees Part 1
-**A Bones for Life® four-class series with Liz Monnier** March 2, 9, 16, 30
+**A Bones for Life® four-class series with Liz Monnier** April 6, 13, 20, 27
 Thursdays 12:00 noon – 1:00 p.m.
 (Eastern Standard Time) On Zoom
 To register email monnierliz@gmail.com
+The weather is getting warmer and there is nothing better than taking a walk through the woods.
+But if our knees or hips are achy it’s not so much fun.
+These delicate joints must all be in harmony for a truly joyful walking experience.
+As our balance improves, we are simultaneously creating a more dynamic skeleton that is able to build more bone.
+We are aligning ourselves to create the domino effect of the ground force to travel all the up our spine.
+We don’t get this quality of movement from a pill or a doctor.
+We achieve it by being aware of our own movement.
+That is pretty magical!

-**Bones for Life® Botanical Gardens, Fort Wayne, In Person** Tuesdays in March 5:00-6:00 (March 7, 14, 21 and 28, 2023) Improve bone health and strength with the gentle, natural movements guided by Liz Monnier.
+Improve bone health and strength with the gentle, natural movements guided by Liz Monnier.
 Liz is a certified Bones for Life® instructor.
 This practice has been shown to improve posture, decrease pain, and aid in the fight against osteoporosis.
 While this class is most effective with movements involving standing, walking, sitting, and lying on the floor, movement may be modified to accommodate restrictions.
-Please bring a water bottle, yoga mat or blanket, long scarf and wear comfortable fitting shoes.
-To register: call the Fort Wayne Parks and Recreation Dept. (260) 427-6000 Benefits from Bones for Life®:
+Benefits from Bones for Life®:
 	Coordinates a springy and vibrant walk.
 	Frees the joints from compromising habits allowing for pain free movement.